HomeUpdated to 2025 tax year

 Service Canada is part of a department known as Employment and Social Development Canada.
 Among other things it manages:

-The CRA is an agency (rather than a department), and is separate from the ESDC.
-The CRA administers tax laws and delivers various benefits including the GST/HST benefit, Canada Carbon Rebate, Canada Child Benefit, and certain provincial benefits including the Ontario Child Benefit and Trillium benefits.
+The CRA is an agency (not a department), and is separate from the ESDC.
+The CRA administers tax laws and delivers various benefits including the GST/HST benefit, Canada Child Benefit, and certain provincial benefits including the Ontario Child Benefit and Trillium benefits.

 Each has their own on-line accounts: a CRA My Account and a My Service Canada Account.
 However, the same user ID and password can be used to access both accounts.